aslamanver/scm/README.md

 SCMessaging scMessaging = new SCMessaging(this, "http://192.168.8.200:3000", "user_token");
 ```

-Implement `onMessageData` method to listen the push messages.
+Implement `onMessageData` method to listen the server push messages.

 ```java
 scMessaging.setListener(new SCMessaging.Listener() {